 It is 12pm at Yun Nans‘ Westgate outlet, and the 87-seater restaurant is fast filling up with hungry patrons.

 From behind the counter comes Reuben Chua, Chief Operating Officer at Yun Nans.
-Seeing the fast-growing queue forming at the door, he attends to his guests swiftly, clearing tables and ushering them to their seats.
+With he fast-growing queue forming at the door, he attends to his guests swiftly.
+Clearing tables and ushering them to their seats, too.
 Never mind that he’s the boss.

 Flashback to 10 years ago, Reuben was steadily progressing in his investment banking career.
-So, how did he end up as Chief Operating Officer at Yun Nans?
+With this, how did he end up as Chief Operating Officer at Yun Nans?

 In 2015, Reuben moved to Shanghai to pursue a new work opportunity, and the F&B landscape in China truly marvelled him.
 “When you step into a mall, the choices are boundless, and there’s tonnes of diversity in the types of cuisine offered,” shares Reuben.